microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/iteminsightssettings-get.md

 If successful, this method returns a `200 OK` response code and [itemInsightsSettings](../resources/iteminsightssettings.md) object in the response body.

->**Note:** This endpoint verifies the validity of a property value but does not check the existence of an Azure AD Group.
-This means, if you configured an Azure AD group that did not exist or was deleted afterwards, then this method will show previously defined value of '**disabledForGroup**' property but item insights of these group members might be enabled.
+>**Note:** This operation verifies the validity of property values of the specified **itemInsightsSettings** resource.
+If the **disabledForGroup** property is set, this operation does not check the existence of the corresponding Azure AD Group.
+This means, if you set **disabledForGroup** to an Azure AD group that did not exist or was deleted afterwards, this operation will show the previously defined value of **disabledForGroup** property but item insights of these group members may actually be enabled.

 ## Example